-For children, just as their height, skills, and personality evolves as they age — so does their eyes.
-Vision changes occur naturally, their eyes grow along with their bodies, which is why it’s important to book your children’s eye exam yearly until age 18.
+Just as children’s height, skills, and personality evolve as they age, so do their eyes.
+Vision changes occur naturally, and their eyes grow along with their bodies, which is why it’s important to book your children’s eye exam yearly until age 18.
+Back-to-school eye exams in Vancouver are especially recommended because clear vision is directly linked to success in the classroom and beyond.

 Proof Comprehensive Children’s Eye Exams are Important